aueb-wim/ehr-mapping-design-template/README.md

 The total number of the configuration file will be **3 + 2N**, where **N** is the number of input csv files that needed to be unpivoted.

-### Creation of the auxilary files
+### Creation of the auxilary files and Testing the preprocessing configuration files

-Before continuing to the next step, which is the designing of the "capture" mapping task,we need to create the auxilary csv files:
+Before continuing to the next step (**Capture step configuration files**), which is the designing of the "capture" mapping task, we **must** create the auxilary csv files:

  -  EncounterMapping.csv
  -  PatientMapping.csv